MicrosoftDocs/azure-docs/articles/azure-arc/vmware-vsphere/quick-start-connect-vcenter-to-arc-using-script.md

 - An Azure subscription.

-- A resource group in the subscription where you're a member of the *Azure Arc VMware Private Clouds Onboarding* role for onboarding and a member of the *Azure Arc VMware Administrator role* role for administering.
+- A resource group in the subscription where you're a member of the *Azure Arc VMware Private Clouds Onboarding* role for onboarding.

 ### Azure Arc Resource Bridge